Tuesday, 7 November 2023

 I was not allowed to use my boy's name or do anything boyish.

-Any infraction of the rules like not combing your hair or making sure your uniform was perfect was punished by some of the strangest punishments.
+Any infraction of the rule, such as not combing your hair or making sure your uniform was perfect, was punished by some of the strangest punishments.

 Like having to stand completely naked in the middle of the dining hall as everybody looked at you.

-By my second term in the school, I had settled down and accepted the fact that I was now a teenage girl.
+By my second term in School, I had settled down and accepted the fact that I was now a teenage girl.

-I no longer found wearing female clothes or doing my hair or makeup strength.
+I no longer find wearing female clothes, doing my hair, or putting on makeup strenuous.

 I was no longer angry and frustrated with the world.